Juan José Mina: Club career

+On 31 July 2023, Mina signed with Major League Soccer side New York Red Bulls for an undisclosed fee.

+On 16 August 2024, Mina was loaned to Estrela Amadora in Portugal, with an option to buy.

 International career

 Mina has represented Colombia at under-15, under-16 and under-20 level.
 He was called up to the under-20 side for the 2023 South American U-20 Championship.

 Personal life

 Mina is the brother of fellow professional footballer, and Colombian international, Yerry Mina.